Tips for Finding Reliable Health Information

 Credentials and affiliations

 Look for the author’s credentials.
-Registered dietitians (RDs) are the best sources of nutrition information.
-People with the designations of master of public health (MPH) or certified health education specialist (CHES) also are reliable sources of information.
+Registered dietitians (RD) or registered dietitian nutritionists (RDN) are the best sources of nutrition information.
+People with the designations of master of public health (MPH) or certified health education specialist (CHES) are usually reliable sources of information.
 Note that the designation “nutritionist” varies by state and does not always imply a formal education.